Mencap started back in 1946 when Mrs Judy Fryd wrote that famous letter to Nursery World. I wasn't even born then!

 1946 was the day of the institutions.
 Now they've got rid of them, thank God.
 Being in an institution would be horrible.
 Mencap helped change things so that there are no institutions like those now.
 People with a learning disability should have the same rights as anyone else, we should not be sidelined.

-I have worked at Mencap for 22 years now - it's like a prison sentence, you'd get less for murder!
+I have volunteered for Mencap for 22 years now - it's like a prison sentence, you'd get less for murder!
 I'm joking, it's been great fun!
 I've worked on lots of different things, like improving healthcare, and on our Changing Places campaign, I do a reading at our Carol Concert too.
 Everyone I meet at Mencap is lovely, and people with a learning disability are involved in everything.

 I have some great memories of Mencap over the years.
 I have met the Princess Sophie, the Countess of Wessex - she is our patron, she's absolutely lovely.
 She knows I work for Mencap and she's a fan.
 I get to talk to lots of new people, I tell them about learning disability and I tell them about Mencap, that's what I like doing mainly.